Project Archives

 Exploring the unknown can be profoundly rewarding, and sometimes deeply disorienting.
 Many people experience what psychologists call ontological shock: a temporary disruption in our sense of reality when long-held assumptions about the world are challenged.
-This is a normal human response.
+This is a normal human response, and serious people have been studying it for decades.

 How to Stay Curious Without Getting Overwhelmed